-Feeling grateful may seem like a challenge lately, in a world rife with unsettling news, social distancing and cancelled travel plans.
+Feeling grateful may seem like a challenge lately, in a world rife with unsettling news, unrealistic demands and societal pressures.

 However, gratitude may be more important than ever to protect our mental and physical health during uncertain times.